 It’s official.
 In the Spring of 2023, Star Wars Visions will return for season 2.
 That means a whole new series of short, animated films in the Star Wars universe.
 And while the news didn’t bring with it any specifics about who might be making those films, or if any of the stories from last season, will continue, we do know that it’s going to be much more global.
 In addition to the U.S., Japan, Chile, the United Kingdom, France, South Africa, South Korea, India, Ireland, and Spain will all get in the mix.

 Star Wars Celebration really cemented some details about the first full live-action Ahsoka Tano show from co-creator Dave Filoni.
 Rosario Dawson is, of course, returning.
-And our first look at footage confirmed that actress Natasha Liu Bordizzo has been cast as Sabine Wren.
-The droid Chopper will be there too and maybe even Hera Syndualla.
+And our first look at footage confirmed that actress Natasha Liu Bordizzo has been cast as Sabine Wren; more recently, Eman Esfandi was confirmed as Ezra Bridger.

 What does that all mean?
 Well, as teased in Ahsoka’s first appearance on The Mandalorian, she’ll make good on the Star Wars Rebels finale and go after Grand Admiral Thrawn.
-Could we see Ezra Bridger too?
 And what about the fact she knows Luke Skywalker now?
 And which not-Thrawn admiral is Ray Stevenson playing?
 Production for the series started on May 9. and a new article confirmed that Mary Elizabeth Winstead is, likely, part of the show.